-Notice that the keypad contains 12 buttons, numbers 1 through 9 plus zero, a star button () and a special "AL" button ().
-These 12 buttons are all you need to program your lock.
-In addition to manually programming your lock (using only the keypad), you can also program your lock using a computer program named DL-Windows.
-DL-Windows is not required-but it makes programming faster and easier.
+The keypad contains 12 buttons, numbers 1 through 9 plus zero, a star button (a special "AL" button (buttons are all you need to program your lock.
+In addition to manually programming your lock (using only the keypad), you can also program your lock using a computer program called DL-Windows.
+DL-Windows is not needed-but it makes programming faster and easier.
 This guide will show you how to program your lock manually, without DL-Windows.
-(For information about programming DL-Windows, see User Guide OI237).
+(For more information about DL-Windows, see User Guide OI237).